-- Provide an easy way to unsubscribe and follow up on the unsubscribes within 30 days.
+- Provide an easy way to unsubscribe and follow up with unsubscribers within 30 days.

 - Refrain from political or any other sensitive topics in your emails.

-The penalty for violation of these email marketing laws can go up to 30,000 Chinese yuan.
+The penalty for the violation of these email marketing laws can be up to 30,000 Chinese yuan.

-How to make sure you follow the anti-spam rules for email marketing
+How to make sure you follow the anti-spam laws for email marketing

-No matter how complicated it might seem, doing legal email marketing is easier than you may think.
+No matter how complicated it may seem, doing legal email marketing is easier than you might think.
 Let’s see which steps you should take in order to comply with the most popular anti-spam rules for email marketing all over the world.

 Make sure your mailing list is clean

 First of all, you should take care of the quality of your mailing list.
-Buying a ready-made list is never a good idea, so use subscription forms and lead magnets to build your own.
-We recommend using double opt-in as it allows you to build a quality mailing list with no inactive or wrong emails, spam traps, and other things you don’t want to see there.
+Buying a mailing list is never a good idea, so use subscription forms and lead magnets to build your own, legitimate, mailing list.
+We recommend using double opt-in because it allows you to build a quality mailing list with no inactive or incorrect emails, spam traps, or other things you don’t want to see there.

 Allow users to opt-out easily

-One of the main legal email marketing rules in each country is letting users opt-out fast and easy.
-For that, you should place a well-visible opt-out link in your every email and make sure that the unsubscription process is not confusing in any way.
+One of the main legal email marketing rules in every country is letting users opt-out quickly and easyily.
+For that, you should place a visible opt-out link in all of your emails and make sure that the unsubscription process is not confusing in any way.

-For example, Gaiam use a bright green color to highlight the unsubscribe link in the footer of their emails.
+For example, Gaiam use bright green to highlight the unsubscribe link in the footer of their emails.

 Introduce yourself properly